 - Memorandum of understanding.
 At the end of the process, the mediator will draw up a memorandum of understanding which will contain the points on which you have agreed.
 This can then be taken to a solicitor, who will use it to progress your settlement.

 Find out more about mediation and other dispute resolution options here.

 Once you have decided on the reason for divorce, the court papers need to be completed.

-The first form that must be filled out is the divorce petition form.
-The court will then issue the papers to the spouse who did not send off the initial divorce petition.
-It is important that your petition is correctly drafted; if not, you could face having to amend the divorce petition later on, which can incur a court fee and delay.
+The court will then issue the papers to the respondent, or if a joint application is made, they will be issued to applicant one first and then to applicant two.
+See more in our guide to the divorce/dissolution process. spouse who did not send off the initial divorce application.
+It is important that your application is correctly drafted; if not, you could face having to amend it later on, which can incur a court fee and delay.

 Acknowledgement of service form

 The respondent in a sole application, or both the applicants in a joint application, will receive an acknowledgement of service to complete.
 That document must be completed and returned within 14 days of receipt (previously 7 days.)

 Conditional order (formerly decree nice) application

 20 weeks after the divorce/dissolution is made, the sole applicant, or one or both of the joint applicants must apply for the conditional order.
 If the application was made jointly and one of the applicants is not cooperating, the other applicant can apply for the conditional order but must provide 14 days notice to the other party and provide a copy of the conditional order.

 six weeks after the conditional order has been granted, the sole applicant, or one or both of the joint applicants must apply for the conditional order.
 If the application was made jointly and one of the applicants is not cooperating, the other applicant can apply for the conditional order but must provide 14 days notice to the other party.